openfoodfoundation/wishlist/.github/ISSUE_TEMPLATE/feature-or-papercut-request.md

 ---

-## What is the need / problem ?
+## What is the need / problem?

-## Which type of users does this problem affect (and how many, if known)? ?
+## Which type of users does this problem affect (and how many, if known)?
 _e.g._
 _- Shoppers_
 _- Hub Managers (MCFEs)_